Influence of Caste System in Clothing – Ancient India

 - Kambla – Blanket

 Over centuries, Vedic nomads gradually expand their territory over Gangetic plains and the river Ganga thereafter emerges as an important deity in Brahminical rituals.
-By the late Vedic period, Brahminical kingdoms control a significant portion of Northern India.
+By the late Vedic period, Brahminism is practiced in significant portion of Northern India.
 Mahajanapadas arise from late Rigvedic kingdoms by 600-500 BCE.
-Some renowned Brahmin kingdoms in this period of Sanskritisation of India included Nanda Empire, Magadha, Pauravas, and Taxila.
+Some renowned in this period of Sanskritisation of India included Nanda Empire, Magadha, Pauravas, and Taxila.
 The later Vedic literature refers to the three broad divisions – Brahmavarta or Aryavarta, Madhyadesha (central & Deccan), and Dakshinapatha (Southern).
-Post-Vedic literature the Aitereya Brahmana and Jaiminiya Upanishad Brahmana refer to Vidharba, leading to the belief that it’s the first known Indo-Aryan province in South of Vindhya mountains.
+Post-Vedic text Aitereya Brahmana and Jaiminiya Upanishad Brahmana make references to Vidharba, leading to the belief that it’s the first known Indo-Aryan province in South of Vindhya mountains.
 Ramayana mentions Dandakaranya, indicating the Southern region of Vindhyas, as a home to many deadly creatures and demons.
-The migrations and settlements of Brahmins towards eastern and southern parts of India also leads to mixture of various races – Indo-Aryans, Indo-Dravidians, Pre-Dravidas of Negrito and proto-Austroloids origins, Austro-Asiatic, and Sino-Tibetians.
+The migrations and settlements towards eastern and southern parts of India also leads to mixture of various groups – Indo-Aryans, Indo-Dravidians, Pre-Dravidas of Negrito and proto-Austroloids origins, Austro-Asiatic, and Sino-Tibetians.
 Mahajanapadas consisting of sixteen ancient Indian Republics including Nandas, Magadha, Pauravas, and Taxila emerge as the important Iron Age kingdoms of Northern India by 600-500 BCE.